fetep/pencil/docs/pencil_options.md

   *FIXME actually implement this*

-  Set to "default" to sort on using ruby's builtin string sort.
+  Set to "default" to sort using ruby's builtin String sort.

   Set to "sensible" if you want to sort like this: